krahets/hello-algo/en/docs/chapter_tree/array_representation_of_tree.md

-# Array representation of binary trees
+# Array Representation of Binary Trees

 Under the linked list representation, the storage unit of a binary tree is a node `TreeNode`, and nodes are connected by pointers.
 The previous section introduced the basic operations of binary trees under the linked list representation.

 So, can we use an array to represent a binary tree?
 The answer is yes.

-## Representing perfect binary trees
+## Representing Perfect Binary Trees

 Let's analyze a simple case first.
 Given a perfect binary tree, we store all nodes in an array according to the order of level-order traversal, where each node corresponds to a unique array index.